fbarker01/delete/README.md

 # Bingo
 This is an online bingo game.
-Here is the data diagram.
+Here is the data diagram:

 ## APIs
 Join Game